WojciechMatuszewski/programming-notes/aws-solutions-architect.md

 * **Tenancy model**.
 This is something **somewhat different than ec2 pricing models**.
   - **shared**: multiple costumers share the same piece of hardware (same rack, etc)
-  - **dedicated**: hardware your EC2 runs on is only yours, but you have to pay more
+  - **dedicated**: hardware your EC2 runs on is only yours, but you have to pay more.
+No other instance from other customer run on this host. **Underlying hardware can change when you stop/start an instance**
-  - **dedicated host**: you can actually pick the server your EC2 will be deployed into
+  - **dedicated host**: this is basically like **dedicated but extra**. **Even if you stop/start your instance the underlying hardware stays the same**.
+You are not jumping between racks.
+You can pick on which underlying hardware you want to run!

 - **EC2 instance can only have ONE IAM ROLE**